MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-deprecation-guidelines.md

         #endif
         ```

-    - If an action is to be removed, then you should also use `#if not`
+    - If an action is to be removed, then we are also using `#if not`
         ```al

         #if not CLEAN17